Irish & Vinson Massif

 – Rory McHugh – Dublin – 2022

-It is difficult to be exact about how many have people have climbed Vinson, or how many Irish climbers have reached the summit.
-These are the statistics I have collected (including records from Union Glacier in Antarctica and personal research) on Irish ascents of Vinson Massif.
+It is difficult to be exact about how many have people have climbed Mount Vinson, or how many Irish climbers have reached the summit.
+These are the records I have collected (including records from Union Glacier in Antarctica and personal research) on Irish ascents of Vinson Massif.
 Please drop me a line if I have missed anyone off the list.

 Irish & Antarctica - Historic Icons